molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 | Note that for the sake of simplicity, in this tutorial, we're hardcoding passwords and other secrets.
 Please don't do this in any capacity other than as a personal learning exercise!
 It's very easy to accidentally commit to code repositories or leave in a public place which invites data breaches for yourself or your organization. |

 Below represents all of the inputs you must enter to use these code snippets.
 This offers limited flexibility but does allow you to specify a delimiter, if not a **","** and if your CSV has a header as the first line or not.
-You will have to put all of the field (column) names in the order they appear in your CSV file and ensure they match the `path` names in your streaming source.
-For more information on streaming sources, go [here](/data-ingestion/cloud/streaming/streamingoverview).
+You will have to put all of the field (column) names in the order they appear in your CSV file and ensure they match the `path` names in your ingest endpoint.
+For more information on ingest endpoints, go [here](/data-ingestion/cloud/streaming/streamingoverview).

 ```python
 import csv